Social Security

 To see the International Students And Social Security Numbers Electronic Fact Sheet click here.

-- SSA will accept the electronic version of the I-20 as the original for the purpose of SSN applications.
-You must have the I-20 printed in advance, just as you would when entering the United States
+• SSA will accept the electronic version of the I-20 as the original for the purpose of SSN applications.
+You must have the I-20 printed and signed by you in advance, just as you would when entering the United States

-- Additional documents may be required depending on your visa type.
+• Additional documents may be required depending on your visa type and employment situation.
 See “Additional Application Document Requirements by Visa Type” below.

 Once you apply for your Social Security Number (SSN), a physical card will be mailed to you at the address you provide on your Social Security application.
 You MUST provide your US address in the correct format in order to successfully receive your card.
 Incorrect addresses may cause delays or even require you to reapply in person.
 For example, a common issue is failure to include an apartment number if your address includes one.
 Please pay careful attention to the following address information: